 by Mike Ratliff

-One day, as Jesus was teaching the people in the temple and preaching the gospel, the chief priests and the scribes with the elders came up and said to him, “Tell us by what authority you do these things, or who it is that gave you this authority.”
-He answered them, “I also will ask you a question.
-Now tell me, was the baptism of John from heaven or from man?”
-And they discussed it with one another, saying, “If we say, ‘From heaven,’ he will say, ‘Why did you not believe him?’
-But if we say, ‘From man,’ all the people will stone us to death, for they are convinced that John was a prophet.”
-So they answered that they did not know where it came from.
-And Jesus said to them, “Neither will I tell you by what authority I do these things.”
-(Luke 20:1-8 ESV)
+1 On one of the days while He was teaching the people in the temple and preaching the gospel, the chief priests and the scribes with the elders confronted Him, 2 and they spoke, saying to Him, “Tell us by what authority You are doing these things, or who is the one who gave You this authority?”
+3 Jesus answered and said to them, “I will also ask you a question, and you tell Me: 4 Was the baptism of John from heaven or from men?”
+5 They reasoned among themselves, saying, “If we say, ‘From heaven,’ He will say, ‘Why did you not believe him?’
+6 But if we say, ‘From men,’ all the people will stone us to death, for they are convinced that John was a prophet.”
+7 So they answered that they did not know where it came from.
+8 And Jesus said to them, “Nor will I tell you by what authority I do these things.”
+Luke 20:1-8 (NASB)

 Fallen man is enslaved to the flesh.
 When God regenerates and justifies sinners, saving them unto eternal life in Christ, the flesh remains.
 When we are born our pride and flesh are the main vehicles that we use in order to seek fulfillment.
 Our salvation does not eradicate this.
 Since discipleship in our churches is so shallow we do not learn that the most fulfilling place is to be humbly before the throne of grace seeking our Lord’s glory in all we do.
 Unfortunately, most do not learn or know this.
 Why?
 We learn this when we understand that none of us deserve salvation and that without God’s grace we would be on our way to Hell.
 We are all sinners.

-“What do you think?
-A man had two sons.
-And he went to the first and said, ‘Son, go and work in the vineyard today.’
-And he answered, ‘I will not,’ but afterward he changed his mind and went.
-And he went to the other son and said the same.
-And he answered, ‘I go, sir,’ but did not go.
-Which of the two did the will of his father?”
-They said, “The first.”
-Jesus said to them, “Truly, I say to you, the tax collectors and the prostitutes go into the kingdom of God before you.
-(Matthew 21:28-31 ESV)
+28 “But what do you think?
+A man had two sons, and he came to the first and said, ‘Son, go work today in the vineyard.’
+29 And he answered, ‘I will not’; but afterward he regretted it and went.
+30 The man came to the second and said the same thing; and he answered, ‘I will, sir’; but he did not go.
+31 Which of the two did the will of his father?”
+They *said, “The first.”
+Jesus *said to them, “Truly I say to you that the tax collectors and prostitutes will get into the kingdom of God before you.
+Matthew 21:28-31 (NASB)

 The two sons in vv28-31 represent respectively sinners who repent and self-righteous people who think they need no repentance.
 Tax collectors and prostitutes would have been viewed by these Jewish leaders as the scum of the earth yet our Lord says they will enter the Kingdom “before” them.
 Our Lord is not saying that these dregs of society will go first then these Jewish leaders, but that they would find salvation while these accusing Him would not.
 Let’s use an analogy for this from our time.